 - Average pay—none

 Peace Corps volunteers can make a real difference in the lives of people all around the world.
 You could teach English to schoolchildren, promote water sanitation in remote communities, or help farmers implement techniques to prevent soil erosion.
 You won't be paid, but you will get a monthly allowance that covers housing, food, utilities, household supplies, clothing, and more.
 You also get full medical and dental coverage along with student loan assistance.
-Keep in mind that volunteers are expected to live like locals; if they live in sod huts and poop in holes, so will you.
+Keep in mind that volunteers are expected to live like locals; if they live in sod huts and use holes in the ground for toilets, so will you.

 - Average pay—aside from a monthly allowance for basic needs, none while volunteering; $8,000 after 27 months of service to help transition back to life in the U.S.12